-Force tests were made of a 1⁄2-scale model of a twinengine low-wing transport airplane in the NACA 8-foot high-speed tunnel to investigate compressibility and interference effects at speeds up to 450 miles per hour.
+Force tests were made of a 1/8-scale model of a twinengine low-wing transport airplane in the N.A.C.A.
+8-foot high-speed wind tunnel to investigate compressibility and interference effects at speeds up to 450 miles per hour.
 In addition to tests of the standard arrangement of the model, tests were made with several modifications designed to reduce the drag and to increase the critical speed.

-The results show serious increases in drag at critical Mach numbers ranging from about 0.47 to 0.60 due to the occurrence of compressibility burbles on the standard radial-engine cowlings, on sections of the wing as a result of wing-nacelle interference, and on the semiretracted main landing wheels.
-The critical speed at which the shock occurred on the standard cowlings was 20 miles per hour lower in the presence of the fuselage than in the presence of only the wing.
-The drag of the complete model was reduced 25 percent at 300 miles per hour by completely retracting the landing gear, fairing the windshield irregularities, and substituting streamline nacelles (with allowance made for the proper amount of coolingair flow) for the standard nacelle arrangement.
-Thevalues of the critical Mach number were considerably increased as a result of the afore-mentioned improvements.
+.
+The results show serious increases in drag at critical speeds below 450 miles per hour due to the occurrence of compressibility burbles on the standard radial-engine cowlings, on sections of the wing as a result of wingnacelle interference, and on the semiretracted main landing wheels.
+The critical speed at which the shock occurred on the standard cowlings was 20 miles per hour lower in the presence of the fuselage than in the presence of the wing only.
+The drag of the complete model was reduced 25 percent at 300 miles per hour by completely retracting the landing gear, fairing the windshield irregularities, and substituting streamline nacelles (with allowance made for the proper amount of cooling-air flow) for the standard nacelle arrangement.
+The values of the critical Mach number, were extended from 0.47 to 0.60 as a result of the aforementioned improvements.